 No one favorite.
 Amarillo is good.
 EKG is essential for the British beers.
 Last year we were really going through the Noble hops, and Tettnanger gets used a lot.

 Do you have a favorite or house yeast?
 What qualities do you like about that yeast?

-What beer style could take off given the opportunity and exposure?
+What is a beer style that is underappreciated and/or could take off given the opportunity and exposure?